 Each year, children from area schools take field trips to the Stone House in May.
 Docents portray real Rochester pioneers and discuss the history of Rochester and the Stone House.
 You are invited to join the RHPS as they continue their work.
 The historical village is free to visit any time.
 Access to the inside of the house is by appointment.
 The house is open from 12 – 4 pm on the first Sunday of each month from May through October.
 Please revisit this site periodically as we will be adding more information and pictures of the reconstruction of the Stone House during 2006 and further additions and development of the village.

 As a tax-exempt organization (number E 9941-5216-01) we are always very grateful for any donations and you may review our donation giving brochure for some ideas.
 In addition to monetary donations we are interested in furniture and smaller miscellaneous items that are of the 1800-1840 eras.
-Click HERE to donate.
+Use the PayPal button below for secure donations.